Unidata/awips2/docs/edex/data-distribution-files.md

 3. Save the file and exit the editor.
 EDEX will automatically pick up the new distribution pattern.

 Raw files are written to **/data_store**, and a message is sent via QPID to the EDEX distribution service from the LDM.
 When a regular expression match is found in a data distribution file, the raw data file is placed in a queue for the matching plugin to decode and process.
-The distribution files are used to match file headers as well as filenames, which is how files dropped into EDEXâ€™s manual endpoint (**/awips2/data_store/ingest**) are processed.
+The distribution files are used to match file headers as well as filenames, which is how files dropped into EDEX's manual endpoint (**/awips2/data_store/ingest**) are processed.

 ## Editing an EDEX Data Distribution File